instituutnederlandsetaal/BlackLab/site/docs/guide/010_getting-started.md

 If you specify a directory as the `INPUT_FILES`, it will be scanned recursively.
 You can also specify a file glob (such as \*.xml) or a single file.
 If you specify a .zip or .tar.gz file, BlackLab will automatically index its contents.

-For example, if you have TEI-P5 data in `/tmp/my-tei/` and want to create an index `/data/blacklab-corpora/my-corpus`, run the following command:
+For example, if you have TEI-P5 data in `/tmp/my-tei/` and want to create a corpus in `/data/blacklab-corpora/my-corpus`, run the following command:

 ```bash
 java -cp "blacklab-VERSION.jar" nl.inl.blacklab.tools.IndexTool create /data/blacklab-corpora/my-corpus /tmp/my-tei/ tei-p5